 Monterosso is the largest of the five towns and has the most amenities.
 Beach-lovers should definitely stay here.
 The town has several beaches, both private and public ones.
 In Fegina you will find Bagni Eden, the best beach in Cinque Terre, famous for its orange and blue striped umbrellas.

-Monterosso also has the the biggest selection of guesthouses and hotels near the beach, and it is a popular base from which to explore.
+Monterosso also has the biggest selection of cozy Airbnbs and hotels near the beach, and it is a popular base from which to explore.
 There are plenty of aperitivo bars and restaurants in the old part of town.

 Monterosso is almost entirely flat, ideal for anyone who has mobility issues or just not want to climb a lot of stairs.
 It is great for families with small kids, as there are long stretches along the beach where you can walk with a stroller.